mschlech/daimlerMerge/README.md

 - monitoring with grafana and prometheus
 - deployment & integration ( infrastructre e.g with terraform , rest with helm)
 - finalize tests
 - load tests , E2E
+- provide Dockerfiles for grafana and prometheus
+- run script as simple wrapper and start to simplify the make all-container , docker run command

 nice to have not finished > one endpoint for random intervals of configurable size to measure the performance
-  - run script as simple wrapper and start to simplify the make all-container , docker run command